Congress isn’t waiting on Trump to tackle high housing costs

 Now, a bipartisan group in Congress is moving forward with its own solution.

-Members of both the Senate and the House of Representatives have introduced a package of bills to address high housing costs and the shortage of affordable housing by reforming zoning and reducing federal barriers to construction.
-The House’s bill is expected to receive a floor vote this week.
+On Monday, the House of Representatives passed a bill, called the Housing for the 21st Century Act, aimed at addressing high housing costs and the shortage of affordable housing by reforming zoning and reducing federal barriers to construction.

+A similar bill in the Senate with bipartisan support is expected to get a vote in a few weeks.

+Advocates have said the package of bills is the most significant housing reform passed in more than a decade.

 What is Congress’s plan?